Library lending rules at Mid Sweden University Library

 Renewals & Hold Requests

 You can reserve material out on loan and material held at the other Mid Sweden University Campus Libraries.
 Please note that an online hold request does not guarantee a loan.
 If the item is on the shelf then any in-person borrower will automatically have priority to the material.
-For more details see Renewals and Hold Requests.
+For more details see Hold Requests.

 You will receive a message as soon as the material arrives at your Campus Library.
 You have three working days from the date on the notice to collect the material from the Information Desk.